SheCodesAustralia/multicoder-turtorial/content/Myrtle/5_myrtle_moves.md

 {{% notice warning %}}

 You're in competition with the teammate working on the birds.
-They may or may not have already added the following code snippet.
+They may or may not have already completed the `move_forward()` function.

 {{% /notice %}}